dfinity/ICRC/ICRCs/ICRC-97/ICRC-97.md

 The [`icrc7_token_metadata`](https://github.com/dfinity/ICRC/blob/main/ICRCs/ICRC-7/ICRC-7.md#icrc7_token_metadata)
 method returns the token metadata for `token_ids`, a list of token ids.
-Each tuple in the response vector comprises an optional `metadata` element with the metadata expressed as vector of `text` and `Value` pairs.
+Each tuple in the response vector comprises an optional `metadata` element with the metadata expressed as a vector of `text` and `Value` pairs.
+Where `Value` is recursive as defined in the ICRC-3 standard.

 ICRC-7 does not specify the representation of token metadata any further than that it is represented in a generic manner as a vector of (text, Value)-pairs.
 The ICRC-97 standard defines a token metadata